ARE YOU ELIGIBLE FOR RETROACTIVE SSD BENEFITS?

 WE CAN HELP WIN RETROACTIVE BENEFITS

 We can help you apply for SSDI and SSI benefits.
 Applying is the first thing you need to do in order to obtain your retroactive benefits.
-You can file an application for SSD and SSI benefits online at Social Security’s website.
+You can file an application for SSDI and SSI benefits online at Social Security’s website.
 When you being the application process, you put yourself in line to qualify for your benefits.
 Nothing will start until you apply.
 Do it today.
 If you need help filing your application, then call us.
 We will help you get started.
-Read more if you think that the SSA is investigating you.
+Review this information if you think the SSA is investigating you.